U-Ar/br-index/README.md

 <dl>
 	<dt>br_index_naive.hpp</dt>
 	<dd>The naive implementation of br-index.
-All the variables p,j,d,pR,jR,dR,len are maintained during the search.
-Not space-efficient, implemented mostly for an educational purpose.</dd>
+All the variables <i>p,j,d,pR,jR,dR,len</i> are maintained during the search.
+Not space-efficient, implemented mostly for the educational purpose and the possible future use.</dd>
 	<dt>br_index.hpp (default)</dt>
 	<dd>The simplified implementation of br-index.
-Only the variables necessary for locate (j,d,len) are maintained.</dd>
+Only the variables necessary for locate <i>(j,d,len)</i> are maintained, which are sufficient to compute <i>locate.</i></dd>
 </dl>

+## Notes
+- count and locate can be carried out by just the r-index.
+Use bri-count and bri-locate for only verification.
+Now implementing the more complex query, which the r-index cannot execute.